openEHR/specs-website/README.md

 docker-compose build
 ```

-It will build a service name _openehr-specifications-website_.
+It will build a service name _specs-website_.

 Then run the following in order to bring up webserver:
 ```